WhiteR9se/WhiteR9se/README.md

-- 👋 Hi, I’m @WhiteR9se
+- 👋 Hi, I’m @WhiteR9se, an undergrad at IIITD in Computer Science and Engineering.
+Graduating 2027.
-- 👀 I’m interested in AI and Coding in general
+- 👀 I’m interested in AI and Cybersecurity in general.
-- 🌱 I’m currently learning c++ and html
+- 🌱 I’m currently learning c++.
 - 📫 How to reach me ...
+Mail me at karan23270@iiitd.ac.in

 <!---
 WhiteR9se/WhiteR9se is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.